1inch/sdks/typescript/aqua/README.md

 # @1inch/aqua-sdk - TypeScript SDK for 1inch Aqua Protocol

 A TypeScript SDK for encoding, decoding, and  interacting with the 1inch Aqua Protocol smart contract.
-This SDK provides utilities for building transactions and parsing events for the Aqua Protocol's core operations.
+This SDK provides utilitiesfor building transactions and parsing events for the Aqua Protocol's core operations.

 ## Overview